I Didn't Hear An Apology from the World Economic Forum. Did You?

 Why?
 Climate Change.
 The Sixth Great Extinction.

 In mid-2025, McKitrick served as one of five members of the Climate Working Group (CWG), an independent panel of scientists convened by the U.S. Department of Energy.
-In July of that year, the group published a comprehensive 150-page report that reviewed the conventional assumptions about the effects of greenhouse gas emissions on the U.S. climate.
+In July of that year, the group published a comprehensive 150-page report that aimed to review the conventional assumptions about the effects of greenhouse gas emissions on the U.S. climate.

 But before we get to that, remember, for fun, last year at the WEFer thrash of corporate boot-lickers and creepy consultants and bleeding heart humanitarians trolling for cash, it was all Net-Zero, carbon-neutral, ‘sustainable energy’ plus all the fantastic earth-saving innovations in building, in earth, air, water and energy, in factories and farms and Agenda 2030, where all industries would be consolidated in two or three mega-corps who would trawl the earth for the poorest most debased and ruined people to work in their Special Economic Zones, which would keep the stock market roaring, despite the lack of actual growth?